<img height="1" width="1" src="https://www.facebook.com/tr?id=632771302280516&amp;ev=PageView%20&amp;noscript=1">

 • All shareholders, officers and directors or members and managers must be licensed to practice the profession in the domestic jurisdiction.

-• For corporations or limited liability companies in health services, each shareholder, officer and director or manager and member must be licensed to practice said profession in New York State and the domestic jurisdiction.
+• For corporations or LLCs in health services, each shareholder, officer and director or manager and member must be licensed to practice said profession in New York State and the domestic jurisdiction.

-• For limited liability companies in the design professions (such as architecture, engineering, or land surveying) each manager or member must be licensed to practice both in New York and the domestic jurisdiction.
+• For LLCs in the design professions (such as architecture, engineering or land surveying) each manager or member must be licensed to practice both in New York and the domestic jurisdiction.

-Before diving into the details of obtaining consent, please know that one of first things you’ll need is patience!
-Approval for both domestic and foreign entities seeking consent from NYSED is approximately 16 weeks, as of December 2018.
-There have been shorter time frames in the past (and may be shorter again in the future), but at this point it is important to plan ahead and anticipate about four months to complete the process.
+Before diving into the details of obtaining consent, please know that one of the first things you’ll need is patience!
+Approval for both domestic and foreign entities seeking consent from NYSED is approximately 8-10 weeks.
+There have been both shorter and longer time frames in the past (and the time frame may change again) but at this point it is important to plan ahead and anticipate about 2+ months to complete the process.

 Domestic Entity Consent Requirements